 Unless otherwise noted, we own the copyright for, and reserve all rights to, all of the copyrightable Content on our Sites.
 We also own a number of trademarks that are on our Sites including the Allen Institute (logo and words), Allen Institute for Brain Science (logo and words), Allen Institute for Cell Science (logo and words), The Paul G. Allen Frontiers Group (logo), Allen, Brain Explorer and Fueling Discovery.
 Other trademarks appearing on our Sites are the property of their respective owners.

-If you are unsure about how to cite a source or would like written approval for a specific use that is otherwise prohibited, please contact us at: email@example.com.
+If you are unsure about how to cite a source or would like written approval for a specific use that is otherwise prohibited, please send us a message.

 Please send us a copy of your publication or other work citing these resources to firstname.lastname@example.org.
 This helps us track when and how our Content is being used, and thus guide and support our continued efforts to provide useful open public resources.